CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 same rights and responsibilities to all participants.
 Following the LibreOffice ethos.

-### Why use Transifex?

-Good question - we're investigating a move to a hosted Weblate solution right now; this was a quick and easy way to bootstrap the project.

 ### How do I get commit access? {#commit-access}

 Please poke us on IRC with your TDF commit credentials, and your